Toxic Lead Exposure: Assessment & Screening

 Environments and industry:

-A useful list of sources of lead is provided online by the New York State Department of Health.
+A useful list of sources of lead is provided online by Health Canada.11

-Children experiencing lead toxicity are often asymptomatic19,20 and may therefore go undiagnosed.
-Signs and symptoms of lead exposure, when they do occur, can also be vague or chronic.20 Acute symptoms also occur, particularly with BLLs at >10 μg/dL.21 At BLLs >60 μg/dL, children may experience headaches, abdominal pain, anorexia, constipation, clumsiness, agitation and lethargy.22 Symptomatic lead toxicity should be treated as a medical emergency.23
+Children experiencing chronic, low-level lead exposure are often asymptomatic 1,23,24 and may therefore go undiagnosed.
+Signs and symptoms of lead exposure, when they do occur, can also be quite vague and non-specific (see Table 1).1,24 Acute symptoms may occur, particularly when the BLL is ≥10 μg/dL.25 At BLLs ≥60 μg/dL, children may experience headaches, abdominal pain, anorexia, constipation, clumsiness, agitation and lethargy.26 Symptomatic lead exposure should be treated as a medical emergency.27

 |Impaired neurological development|